Are you your own worse enemy?

 The Bible says that “What you say flows from what is in your heart.”
 Luke 6:45

-So we need to fill our hearts with the right things – God’s Word -to replace the wrong thinking.
+If we believe this, then we need to fill our hearts with the right things – God’s Word -to replace the wrong thinking.
 This means real, ‘meaty’ Bible reading and study.
 How can we speak the ‘right things’ if we don’t know what those things are?
-If you find Bible study difficult, there are lots of apps, daily devotional and easy study books available to help you get started – talk to your church leadership and get some recommendations.

 3. Ask God to help you ‘zip it’

 “Take control of what I say, O Lord, and guard my lips.”
 Psalm 141:3

 A leader in a church I belonged to years ago used to say, if you feel the urge to pass on a bit of gossip, or say anything nasty about anyone, first ask yourself the questions: “is it true, is it kind, is it necessary?”
 I would like to take that question and apply it to self-deprecating comments too.
 When we feel the urge to make nasty comments about myself when I look in the mirror – about the latest wrinkle, or saggy bit.
 We can ask God to help us to zip it.
 Or better still, we can do what the Psalmist did and thank God for creating us so beautifully 👇🏻

 4. Know what God says about you

 “Thank you for making me so wonderfully complex!
 Your workmanship is marvelous—how well I know it.”
 Psalm 139:14

 “How precious are your thoughts about me, O God.
 They cannot be numbered!
 I can’t even count them; they outnumber the grains of sand!”